phetrusrodrigues1997/phetrusrodrigues1997/README.md

 ### Hi there 👋

 I am a second year Computer Science student at Aston University, who wants to work with back end software development.
-In the order of most to least I have a love/hate relationship with:
+I have a love/hate relationship with:

-✨Java
+✨Java (Over a year)

-✨Python
+✨Python (6 months)

-✨SQL.
+✨SQL (6 months)